-8.4 Warrnambool branded equipment and infrastructure
+Warrnambool branded equipment and infrastructure

-Warrnambool City Council has a number of items avalible for use at events ranging from freestanding marquees to the Active Hub Trailer.

-The Events and Promotions Branch will be able to provide up to date information about what they have and if it is available for use.
+Warrnambool City Council has a number of items available for use at events such as freestanding marguees.
+Please complete the event resources applications and the Events and Promotions Branch will be able to provide up to date information about what they have and if it is available for use.